-I’ll warn you now – I can personally guarantee that the methods that you’re about to find out how to solve the issue of how to remove wax from wood!
+I’ll warn you now – I personally guarantee that the methods that you’re about to learn for how to remove wax from wood will work!

-I’ve struggled sorely with trying to get wax accidents AND finishes off of wood surfaces.
+See, I’ve struggled sorely with trying to get wax accidents AND finishes off of wood surfaces.
 One tough case in particular was candle wax on my wooden tabletop.
-Though, I’ve also battled to get wax off of my hardwood floors so I could refinish them.
+Though, I’ve also battled to get wax off of my hardwood floors.

 I feel more than qualified to guide you through this process.
 Should you have any other questions after reading this, please refer to my FAQ section at the end of this article.

-I promise you that your issues are soon to be gone, and your wooden table or floor, wax-free.
+I promise you that your issues are soon to be gone, and your floor, wood table or any piece of furniture with a wood top, wax-free.

 Below, I’m going to be taking you through exactly how to remove candle wax from wood.